Gibraltar pound: Coins

 In 1988, coins in denominations of 1, 2, 5, 10, 20 and 50 pence and 1 pound were introduced which bore specific designs for and the name of Gibraltar.
 They were the same sizes and compositions as the corresponding British coins, with 2-pound coins introduced in 1999.
 A new coin of 5 pounds was issued in 2010 with the inscription "Elizabeth II · Queen of Gibraltar".
-This issue caused controversy in Spain, where the title of King of Gibraltar historically corresponds to the crown of Castile.
+This issue caused controversy in Spain, where the title of King of Gibraltar historically corresponds to the Crown of Castile.
+In 2025 the Gibraltar National Mint issued the first 12-sided £1 coin, which reportedly saw high demand among collectors.

 The £2 coin has featured a new design every year since its introduction, as it depicts each of the 12 Labours of Hercules.

 Tercentenary edition

-In 2004 the Government of Gibraltar minted a new edition of its coins to commemorate the tercentenary of British Gibraltar (1704-2004).
+In 2004 the Government of Gibraltar minted a new edition of its coins to commemorate the tercentenary of British Gibraltar (1704–2004).

+2005 series

+In 2005, the Government of Gibraltar issued a new series of coins featuring the designs of the Tercentenary issues, being placed on different denominations.
+A£5 coin was issued for this series, depicting the Rock of Gibraltar.

 Banknotes

-At the outbreak of World War I, Gibraltar was forced to issue banknotes to prevent paying out sterling or gold.
+At the outbreak of the First World War, Gibraltar was forced to issue banknotes to prevent paying out sterling or gold.
 These notes were issued under emergency wartime legislation, Ordinance 10 of 1914.
 At first, the typeset notes were signed by hand by Treasurer Greenwood, though he later used stamps.
 The notes bore the embossed stamp of the Anglo-Egyptian Bank Ltd. and circulated alongside British Territory notes.
 The 1914 notes were issued in denominations of 2/-, 10/-, £1, £5 and £50.
 The 2/- and £50 notes were not continued when a new series of notes was introduced in 1927.
-The 10/- note was replaced by the 50p coin during the process of decimalization.
+The 10/- note was replaced by the 50p coin during the process of decimalisation.
 In 1975, £10 and £20 notes were introduced, followed by £50 in 1986.
 The £1 note was discontinued in 1988.
 In 1995, a new series of notes was introduced which, for the first time, bore the words "pounds sterling" rather than just "pounds".
-The government of Gibraltar introduced a new series of banknotes beginning with the £10 and £50 notes issued on July 8, 2010.
-On May 11, 2011, the £5, £20 and £100 notes were issued.
+The government of Gibraltar introduced a new series of banknotes beginning with the £10 and £50 notes issued on 8 July 2010.
+On 11 May 2011, the £5, £20 and £100 notes were issued.
 In 2021, the government of Gibraltar introduced a new series of banknotes in a reduced size, closely matching that of the banknotes of the Bank of England.
 The first note, the £5 was issued into circulation in 2021.